 Before Baby: Pregnancy Months 1–3

 Enroll in a reward-based dog training class that teaches humane techniques.
-This will refresh your dog’s obedience behaviors and manners, and teach him new, useful behaviors.
+This will refresh your dog’s obedience behaviors and manners, and teach them new, useful behaviors.
 We offer a specialized training class for expecting and new parents, as well as a wide range of beginner to advanced classes.

 If your dog has an existing behavior problem, you need to address this with behavior modification and management.
 We have a referral list of trainers available for private in-home consultations.
 This is also the time to visit your vet for a complete medical checkup and to make sure your dog is current on vaccinations, deworming, and otherwise healthy.
 If you haven’t already done so, spay or neuter your pet.

 Before Baby: Pregnancy Months 3–5

 Prepare a comfortable confinement area or crate for your dog inside your home.
 Your dog may be stressed or confused by all the day- and night-time activities and they may be more relaxed in a quiet resting area.
 This is also a good time to introduce baby gates as threshold barriers.

 Introduce baby sounds (CDs are available online) and practice holding a baby-sized doll in your arms.
 You need to get used to doing many things with only one arm, as the baby will be in the other, so it’s good to practice now.

 Walk the dog with baby equipment, such as a baby carrier (front-of-chest carrier) and/or stroller.
 Remember to reward with tasty treats often during this preparation time.
 You want to build a positive association with all these changes.